BaibhavPenguin/pypasswd-generator/README.md

 **Breach Detection** : Look for exact matches and similar matches in public breached password databases.
 To ensure that generated output isn't just availabe on some database.

-**Dictionary Detection** : Detect for legible language in English, words like `password` ,`Tiger` , `personal` etc to prevent accurate gueeses and over the shoulder snooping.
+**Theoritical Brute Force Resistance Approximation** : Approximate brute force resistance based on test data and filter stronger passwords from the weaker ones.

 # **Development Progress**
 As oof June 2026 , the project is actively being developed and improved.
-Releases will be availabe as soon as the next month or even earlier.
-Testing will be done and some sample results will be released.
-I dont want my repo to breach generated passwords hence, ill not be releasing all test result images and insted a score and statistics will be released.
+Development for V1 as been completed successfully and will be followed by a couple of bug fixes.
+V2 will focus on adding essential features like multiprocessing and multithreading, hashing and encrypted outputs and offilne first lookups.

 # **Licencing & Rights**
 *Pypasswd Generator **Copyright 2026 Baibhav Bhattacharya***